 Once the plants have reached their desired height, we recommend that it be trimmed at that height which will both encourage side growth and restrict upward growth to a manageable amount.
 A Thuja hedge needs to be trimmed annually in the spring or autumn.

-Any Thuja hedge plants should be planted 2ft (60cm) apart and if they are planted during the drier summer months, they must be properly watered in their first year to ensure that they establish properly.
+Any Thuja hedge plants should be planted 2ft (60cm) apart (as shown in the product photograph) and if they are planted during the drier summer months, they must be properly watered in their first year to ensure that they establish properly.
 This is best done using leaky hose which is cheap, easy to install and very effective.

-More information about 4ft Thuja hedge plants can be found on the Thuja Hedging category page.
+More information about Thuja hedge plants can be found on the Thuja Hedging category page.